Easy Bible History Quiz with Answers.

 Moses received the stone tablets from God at Mount Sinai.

-Unfortunately Moses destroyed the two slates in a fit of anger and had to go back up the mountain and ask God for a second set of tablet plates.
+Unfortunately Moses destroyed the two slates in a fit of anger and had to go back up the mountain and ask God for a second set of stone tablets.

 Moses and the Ten Commandments.